 Instead of school shoes pupils may wear sandals in the summer.
 These must fully support the foot and should be a suitable style and colour which is in-keeping with the school shoes expectation, with a low heel.
 Trainers, flip-flops or crocs are not suitable footwear for school.

+PE kit should be brought to school each Monday.
 Children require the following PE clothing which is available from our school suppliers, or may be purchased at any major chain stores:

 On PE days parents must either remove or cover children’s studs with micropore tape.
 This is in the interest of Health and Safety.